-Through the Christianson Grant, I was able to collaborate with the Mariposa DR Foundation on La Heroína de Mi Vida Propia (Heroine of My Own Life), a project I designed to widen the scope of leadership skills among impoverished adolescent girls in the Dominican Republic.
+Through the Christianson Fellowship, I was able to collaborate with the Mariposa DR Foundation on La Heroína de Mi Vida Propia (Heroine of My Own Life), a project I designed to widen the scope of leadership skills among impoverished adolescent girls in the Dominican Republic.
 The goal was to foster a strong sense of self and direction, so these young women enact change in their lives and communities.
 Through trauma stewardship, personal development and transformation work, and a hands-on study of conscious social change, the young women of Mariposa live out the program’s core tenets of confidence, agency and purpose.

 Throughout the academic year, I worked with two groups of 20 girls three times per week.
 One group ranged from ages 13 to 15, the other from 16 to 18.
 I taught mindfulness, coping strategies, and provided mentorship to the girls.

 I saw marked differences in the way the girls problem-solved between the project’s inception and its completion.
 One 13 year old, who, at the start was easily distracted and very energetic, noted to me in May that with her mindfulness practice she was able to shut out all the loud noises around her and just hear her breath.
 Small moments and successes such as this were innumerable and encouraging.

 There were many challenges too.
 Adolescents, by nature like to push limits and challenge authority.
 The added dynamic of these particular girls’ exposure to trauma, unnatural amounts of stress and grief from familial deaths, which are all closely associated to a life in poverty, sometimes resulted in a demeanor of anger, spite and resistance.
 Persistence was key and slowly but surely a solid groundwork of trust and collaboration formed.
 I saw great transformation within myself, my relationships with the young women I worked with and my colleagues over the course of the year.
 Each month brought more confidence, trust and progress.